One Day in Venice: Best Itinerary, Map, Tips & Guide

 The Migrant Child by Banksy

-It may not be thousands of years old or hold any historic significance, but it’s still a really cool piece of artwork by Banky in reference to the plight of migrants and refugees, stencilled onto the wall of the canal on the island of Dorsoduro.
+It may not be thousands of years old or hold any historic significance, but Banky’s The Migrant Child is still a really cool piece of artwork.
+Stenciled onto the canal wall on the island of Dorsoduro, this street art references the plight of migrants and refugees in Europe.

 an image of the side of a canal with a pink and black and white girl, a stencilled work by Banksy

 Housed in a beautiful former church, this museum dedicated to Da Vinci is quite small but interactive, so it really is a unique experience.
-They have replicas of Da Vinci’s masterpieces so you can really get up close and look at them in detail without the need for high security.
-They also have replicas of his inventions which you can touch and try.
+They have replicas of Da Vinci’s masterpieces, so you can get up close and look at them in detail without needing high security.
+They also have replicas of his inventions, which you can touch and try.

-This family-friendly exhibition will stimulate your curiosity and allow you to really explore Da Vinci’s groundbreaking work.
-Stroll through the four sections of earth, water, air and fire, and discover machines built according to Da Vinci’s original designs.
+This family-friendly exhibition will stimulate your curiosity and allow you to explore Da Vinci’s groundbreaking work.
+Stroll through the four sections of earth, water, air, and fire and discover machines built according to Da Vinci’s original designs.
 This excellent museum gets very busy in high season, so make sure to get your skip-the-line tickets before visiting.

 The Peggy Guggenheim Museum

-The Peggy Guggenheim Collection is located on the Grand Canal between Santa Maria della Salute and the Gallerie dell’Accademia, in the Dorsoduro district.
-It is one of Europe’s premier museums devoted to modern art, and one of the most visited attractions in Venice.
+The Peggy Guggenheim Collection is located in the Dorsoduro district on the Grand Canal between Santa Maria della Salute and the Gallerie dell’Accademia.
+It is one of Europe’s premier museums devoted to modern art and one of the most visited attractions in Venice.

-The core of the museum is Peggy Guggenheim’s personal collection of 20th century art ranging in style from Cubism and Surrealism to Abstract Expressionism.
+The museum’s core is Peggy Guggenheim’s personal collection of 20th-century art, which ranges in style from Cubism and Surrealism to Abstract Expressionism.

 An image of the Peggy Guggenheim collection, a large white marble building on the grand canal